HenkKin/Identifiers.AspNetCore/README.md

 ### Using NSwag

-If you're using [NSwag](https://github.com/RicoSuter/NSwag/) and you want to use this `Identifier type` in your models.
-Then you have to choose how to expose your Identifiers.
+If you're using [NSwag](https://github.com/RicoSuter/NSwag/) and you want to use this `Identifier` type in your models.
+Then you have to choose how to expose your `Identifier` types.
 Below an example if you want to expose your `Identifier` type as `string`:

 ```csharp
 ...